Cam Core

 Setup

-- Create a Blend Profile data asset in the Asset Editor and assign it to the Cam Core’s Blend Profile inspector slot.
+- Create a Blend Profile data asset in the Asset Editor and assign it to the Cam Core’s Blend Profile slot.

 API Reference